redwoodjs/redwood-office-hours/2022-09-28-rest-directive/README.md

 But, for very simple REST API fetches one can save quite a bit of code by not having to implement a service method for each endpoint and each get many and get singular.

-This Office Hours Example is of a showcase of the power and simoplicity of creating Transformer Directives and how one can test them as well.
+This Office Hours Example is of a showcase of the power and simplicity of creating Transformer Directives and how one can test them as well.

 ## Setup